Dunkin’ Cinnamon Donut

 This is your complete guide to the nutrition facts, ingredients, and allergens in a cinnamon flavored donut from Dunkin’ Donuts.

-Cinnamon Donut Nutritional Information
+Cinnamon Donut Nutrition Information

 Calories